 5. Navan Centre and Fort

 The Navan Centre reveals all you need to know about the most significant ancient monuments in the County of Armagh.
 Those monuments include the Navan Fort, the seat of the Kings of Ulster, and the Ancient Capital.
 Visitors get to observe a lot about the history of the area through the exhibits that the Navan Centre offers.
 You’ll be amazed by all you will get to learn about Irish mythology and the most significant Celtic characters.

 County Down – Northern Ireland Travel Blog Guide

 The next County to make your way to in Northern Ireland is County Down.
 Northern Ireland is one of the most alluring counties to spend your time with beautiful scenic attractions.
 County Down doesn’t fail to impress and combines all the best of what Northern Ireland has to offer.

 From the glorious walks you’ll take in the Mourne Mountains, to rolling farmland with cosy village pubs, to birdwatching on the mudflats of Strangford Lough, you’ll want to take an eventful tour around the whole county of Down to explore it all.

 Places to Visit in County Down

-If your planning to head to county down then you won’t want to miss one of its most famous features the stunning Mourne Mountains.
+If you’re planning to head to County Down then you won’t want to miss one of its most famous features the stunning Mourne Mountains.
 They are also the highest mountains you’ll come across in Northern Ireland.
 It is another Area of Outstanding Natural Beauty so it definitely needs to be on your Northern Irish travel list.

 The Mourne Mountains are one of the most popular attractions in County Down.
 The landscape is strikingly beautiful with lakes and wildlife to be uncovered.
 A fun fact to know is that the mountains actually inspired the work of ‘Narnia’ by C.S Lewis.